openwallet-foundation/owl-agent-test-harness/vc_di_tutorial.md

 For presenting, we use the RFC 0510 DIF Presentation Exchange Attachments (https://identity.foundation/aries-rfcs/latest/aip2/0510-dif-pres-exch-attach/).

-## Support within Aca-Py Demo Integration Tests
+## Support within Aca-Py Demo and Integration Tests

 You can run the Aca-Py demo (alice/faber) to see VC_DI credentials in action.